featherweight/featherweight.github.io/_content/doc-ftw-actor-inbox.md

 This is the list of messages

-{ include note.html type="notice" title="Note" text="The Featherweight Framework defines a few framework-level messages" }
+{% include note.html type="notice" title="Note" body="The Featherweight Framework defines a few framework-level messages" %}

 ### Published Data
 An actor is able to broadcast arbitrary data to remote endpoint(s) who